 It’s less common for private landlords to do credit checks because they can make it take longer to rent out a property.

 If you’ve got a bad credit history, it’s best to be honest and explain the situation.
-If you're renting through a letting agent, do this before you pay them any fees - if you fail a credit check, you might not get your money back.
+If you're renting through a letting agent, do this before you give them any money - if you fail a credit check, you might not get your money back.

 If you fail a credit check, explain why you think this might have happened.
 If you know you can pay the rent, tell your landlord or letting agent.
 They might still rent to you if you offer to pay a larger deposit, more rent in advance or if you can get a guarantor.